kuntau/ccpweb/_i18n/en/operation/reserve-bay.md

 #### Reserve Bays
 ##### Terms & Conditions :
 1. There’s only 10% Quota for every location’s 10% Quota for every location.
-(First come first serve basis) & (Dewan Bandaraya Kuala Lumpur approval & decision)
+(First come first serve basis) & (Majlis Perbandaran Jasin approval & decision)
 2. Application :
     1. 1 application only designated for 1 premise only.
     2. Minimum 6 month and maximum up to 12 subsequent months.